mike99mac/nagios-doc/README.md

 ```

 - Test your web server by pointing a browser to it.
 In this example the URL is ``http://model1500/``.
+You should see rendering of the HTML file you just created.

 ## Install Nagios
 To install Nagios, perform the following steps.